Q: What are the admission fees and hours?

 Q: What should I be sure to see when I visit?

 A: Plan your visit according to your interests!
 If you’re looking for a day out with the family, we host a variety of events throughout the year such as Workhouse Fireworks, Brewfest, Haunted Trail, and more.
 Join us for stand up comedy nights, live music and free Second Saturday Art Walks.
-For a drop-in visit, explore our artist studios in W-5, W-6, W-7, W-8, W-9, and W-10 and tour the Prison Museum in W-9.
+For a drop-in visit, explore our artist studios in W-5, W-6, W-7, W-8, W-9, and W-10 and tour the Lucy Burns Museum (opening January 25, 2020) in building W-2.
 Or, for a personalized look at our facility contact us at (703) 584-2900 to schedule a free guided tour!

 Q: Where can I find a full event schedule?